Centaur Media (LON:CAU) Posts Quarterly Earnings Results

-Centaur Media (LON:CAU – Get Free Report) released its earnings results on Wednesday.
-The company reported GBX 1.90 ($0.02) earnings per share (EPS) for the quarter, Digital Look Earnings reports.
-Centaur Media had a return on equity of 9.09% and a net margin of 11.76%.
+Centaur Media (LON:CAU – Get Free Report) announced its quarterly earnings data on Wednesday.
+The company reported GBX 1.90 ($0.02) earnings per share for the quarter, Digital Look Earnings reports.
+Centaur Media had a net margin of 11.76% and a return on equity of 9.09%.

 Centaur Media Increases Dividend

-The business also recently declared a dividend, which will be paid on Friday, May 23rd.
-Shareholders of record on Thursday, May 8th will be given a dividend of GBX 1.20 ($0.02) per share.
-This is an increase from Centaur Media’s previous dividend of $0.60.
-This represents a yield of 4.62%.
+The business also recently disclosed a dividend, which will be paid on Friday, May 23rd.
+Stockholders of record on Thursday, May 8th will be issued a dividend of GBX 1.20 ($0.02) per share.
 The ex-dividend date of this dividend is Thursday, May 8th.
-Centaur Media’s dividend payout ratio (DPR) is currently 71.55%.
+This represents a dividend yield of 4.62%.
+This is a positive change from Centaur Media’s previous dividend of $0.60.
+Centaur Media’s dividend payout ratio is currently 71.55%.

 Centaur Media Plc engages in the provision of business information, training, and specialist consultancy to professional and commercial markets in the United Kingdom, rest of Europe, North America, and internationally.
 It operates through two segments: Xeim and The Lawyer.
 The company's marketing platforms include Econsultancy, Influencer Intelligence, MW Mini MBA, Festival of Marketing, Marketing Week, Creative Review, Fashion & Beauty Monitor, Oystercatchers, and Foresight News.